-Nadia Adebayo (formerly known as Janet Aladetohun) has had work published in the coalition zine, Open Palm Print and Crab Fat Press.
+Nadia Adebayo has had work published in the coalition zine, Open Palm Print and Crab Fat Press.
 Nadia is a lifelong queer Black poet, musician and student of life living in Chicago, Ill.
 I’ve led and participated in informal poetry workshops hosted around Kalamazoo from roughly 2015 to 2018, and had the honor of reading in the 2018 Kalamazoo Poetry Festival.
 Nadia says she is excited for an opportunity to connect with the writing community in a city that shaped me into the artist I am today.

 Reclaimed: Turning Junk Paper into a Collage